WSDOT/BEToolbox/Documentation/src/PGStable/NonprismaticGirderView.md

 -----|----------------
 Unit Weight | Unit weight of concrete used to compute modulus of elasticity Unit Weight with Reinforcement | Unit weight of concrete and reinforcement.
 Used to compute dead load.
+Normalweight/Lightweight Concrete | Indicate the type of concrete used.

 ### Additional Dead Loads
 Additional dead loads are modeld as discrete point loads.
 These loads could represent the weight of cast in place diaphragms.